 - Salesforce Consulting

 - Who We Are

 Salesforce April 13, 2021

-The difference between good and bad customer service is often a matter of opinion… and in the end, the only opinion that really matters is the customer’s.
+The difference between good and bad customer service is often a matter of opinion… and in the end, the only opinion that really matters is the customer.

 Modern organizations need modern solutions for customer service.
-Many already have the solutions they need close at hand with the software they already use for many other critical business functions.
+Many companies already have the solutions they need close at hand with the software they use for other critical business functions.
 In case the title wasn’t obvious, we’re talking about Salesforce Service Cloud and its case management functionality.

 Salesforce is the world’s most popular customer relationship management (CRM) software for a number of reasons.
 One of the biggest reasons is its flexibility and extensibility — you can run a large part of many businesses entirely through Salesforce’s various applications and services.